glennhenry/cs-notes/docs/software-engineering/04-creational-patterns/creational-patterns.md

 }
 ```

 We do this by creating a `FurnitureFactory` interface, which will be implemented by `VictorianFurnitureFactory` and `ModernFurnitureFactory` for victorian and modern furniture, respectively.
-To actually use it :
+To actually use it:

 ```kotlin
 class Furniture(val chair: Chair, val table: Table) {}